orangejuice/blog/data/activity/movie-我们的父辈-2013/record.en.md

 date: 2023-12-22 08:42:41+08:00
 douban:
   rating: 9.6
-  subtitle: 2013 / Germany / Drama, Action, History, War / Philip Kadelbach /
+  subtitle: 2013 / Germany / Drama Action History War / Philipp Kadelbach / Volker
-    Volker Bruch, Tom Schilling
+    Bruch Tom Schilling
 ---

-The entertainment and dramatization aspects are quite heavy, where a few people can bump into each other in the vast battlefield.
-The arrangement of life and death scenes is perplexing.
-The movie intentionally leads the audience to believe it's a real event, which is slightly irritating.
-Even if it were real, it would presumably be a meticulously selected extreme case from the battlefield used to piece together a narrative.
-It involves a star dream female singer who, despite her beautiful face, exists in her own world and is brutally beaten to death by her own lover.
-A Jew who successfully joins the Polish guerrilla forces by cutting open the bottom of a train carriage with a knife on the go.
-A solider, who escapes from the battlefield, kills his officer, and survives against all odds.
-Then there's his brother who, opposed to war, deliberately attracts enemy bombings, doesn't get punished, and transforms into an elite fighter resisting hundreds of enemies before ultimately dying a heroic death.
-Also, there’s a Jewish spy who turns into a Soviet female officer, executes Soviet nurses without blinking an eye, and yet repeatedly steps up to protect the German nurse who reported her.
-Although it's a depiction of World War II that consumes the historic incident, with some threads unclear, the story is above average.
-After watching, it only makes me look forward to seeing Chinese war films of this production quality in my lifetime.
+The entertainment elements are heavily overdone, with a vast battlefield where a few people can meet anywhere, and the arrangements of life and death are confusing.
+The movie intentionally leads the audience to believe it portrays real events, which is somewhat off-putting.
+Even if true, it appears to be a combination of extreme cases selectively pieced together from the entire battlefield into one picture.
+The film features a star dream female singer who lives in her own world and is tragically killed by her secret lover, a Jewish man who slashes through a train's undercarriage with a knife to escape and successfully infiltrates the Polish partisans, and another who avoids execution by escaping from the battlefield and killing his superior officer to survive, along with a brother who intentionally provokes enemy bombing with his anti-war stance, yet escapes punishment and transforms into a combat elite, fighting hundreds alone before ultimately committing a heroic suicide.
+Additionally, a Jewish spy transforms into a Soviet female officer, executing a Soviet nurse without blinking yet repeatedly emerges at critical moments to protect a German nurse who reported her, allowing her to survive until the end.
+Although the plot consumes and entertains with WWII themes with some unclear threads, the story is still above average, leaving me eager to see Chinese-language war films reaching this production level in my lifetime.